Senusiyya: Idris of Libya

 From 1917 to his death, in 1933, Ahmed Sharif as-Senussi's leadership was mostly nominal.
-Idris of Libya, a grandson of Muhammad ibn Ali al-Sanusi, the Grand Senussi, replaced Ahmed as effective leader of the Order in 1917 and went on to play a key role as the Senussi leader who brought the Libyan tribes together into a unified Libyan nation.
+Idris of Libya, a grandson of Muhammad ibn Ali al-Sanusi, the Grand Senussi, replaced Ahmed as effective leader of the Order in 1917 and went on to play a key role as the Sanusi leader who brought the Libyan tribes together into a unified Libyan nation.

 Idris established a tacit alliance with the British, which led to two agreements with the Italian rulers, one of which brought most of inland Cyrenaica under the de facto control of the Senussis.
 The resulting Accord of al-Rajma, consolidated through further negotiations with the Italians, earned Idris the title of Emir of Cyrenaica, albeit new tensions which compromised that delicate balance emerged shortly after.

-Soon Cyrenaica became the stronghold of the Libyan and Senussi resistance to the Italian rulers.
+Soon Cyrenaica became the stronghold of the Libyan and Sanusi resistance to the Italian rulers.
 In 1922, Idris went into exile in Egypt, as the Italian response to the Libyan resistance grew increasingly violent.

-In 1931 Idris married his first cousin Fatimah el-Sharif, a daughter of his predecessor Ahmed Sharif as-Senussi.

-During the Second World War, Senussi groups led by Idris formally allied themselves with the British Eighth Army in North Africa against the German and Italian forces.
-Ultimately, the Senussis proved decisive in the British defeat of both Italy and Germany in North Africa in 1943.
-As the Senussi were leading the resistance, the Italians closed Senussi khanqahs, arrested sheikhs, and confiscated mosques and their land.
+During the Second World War, Sanusi groups led by Idris formally allied themselves with the British Eighth Army in North Africa against the German and Italian forces.
+Ultimately, the Sanusi order proved decisive in the British defeat of both Italy and Germany in North Africa in 1943.
 The Libyans fought the Italians until 1943, with some 250,000 of them dying in the process.

-As historian Ali Abdullah Ahmida remarked, the Senussi order was able to transcend "ethnic and local tribal identification", and therefore had a unifying influence on the Libyans fighting the Italian occupiers.
-A well-known hero of the Libyan resistance and an ally of Idris, Omar Mukhtar, was a prominent member of the Senussi order and a Sufi teacher whom the Italians executed in 1931.
+As historian Ali Abdullah Ahmida remarked, the Sanusi order was able to transcend "ethnic and local tribal identification", and therefore had a unifying influence on the Libyans fighting the Italian occupiers.
+A well-known hero of the Libyan resistance and an ally of Idris, Omar Mukhtar, was a prominent member of the Sanusi order and a Sufi teacher whom the Italians executed in 1931.